infrawatch/documentation/doc-Service-Telemetry-Framework/modules/api-stats-updates.md

 query the root endpoint and determine the health based on the response time.

 To monitor healthchecks in {ProjectShort}, the collectd-sensubility plugin must be enabled and configured to work with the amqp1 protocol.
-The STF architecture considers healthcheck results to be events and are thus stored in ElasticSearch.
+The {ProjectShort} architecture considers healthcheck results to be events and are thus stored in ElasticSearch.

 ## Prerequisites